 Vickie is a true “Idaho Spud,” having lived in the Treasure Valley her entire life.
 She began her professional career in the communications industry with Mountain Bell in Payette, followed by 34 years of service with US West and Qwest in numerous positions in Boise.
-After retirement from the telephone company, Vickie joined the Idaho Rural Partnership (IRP) in 2003 and has worked with six executive directors.
-Through an agreement between IRP and one of its previous hosts, the Idaho Department of Labor, she served four sessions at the Idaho State Legislature as the House Agriculture Secretary for Chairman Doug Jones, Chairman Frances Field, and Chairman Tom Trail.
+After retirement from the telephone company, Vickie joined the Idaho Rural Partnership (IRP) in 2004 and has worked with six executive directors.
+Through an agreement between IRP and one of its previous hosts, the Idaho Department of Labor, she served four sessions at the Idaho State Legislature as the House Agriculture Secretary.

 Her current position supports the IRP Executive Director and the Board of Directors in the areas of office administration, records and communication.
 Vickie also provides essential logistical support for the Idaho Community Review process: tracking and assembling materials for the home and visiting teams; overseeing community survey printing, distribution and collection; and extracting maximum value from every direct and in-kind contribution to IRP.

 Vickie enjoys crocheting and can be seen at several valley bazaars selling her creations.
-The Winkel’s Border Collie, Zorra, generously shares her home with Vickie and her husband of 43 years, Charles.
+The Winkel’s 13 year old Border Collie, Zorra, generously shares her home with Vickie and her husband of 44 years, Charles.